IlorDash/settle-in/README.md

 - **Chat export** — `/export` sends the recent messages back as a text file, which is how a bug gets reported with the bot's exact wording instead of a retyped approximation
 - **Feedback buttons** — 👍/👎 under each answer, recorded with the predicted intent as labelled data for retraining the classifier
 - **Input protection** — message validation, per-user rate limiting, and graceful error handling for LLM timeouts and API failures, with a catch-all handler so even an unexpected crash gets a reply rather than silence
+- **Daily allowances** — each chat gets a separate daily budget for text and for photos, since a photo costs several times a text turn. `/limits` shows a user their own spend and lets the operator move either number without a redeploy
+- **Operator tools** — with an admin chat configured, serious failures are pushed there as they happen, `/logs` sends the recent log records back as a file, and `/admin` is a panel of switches: move the alert threshold, turn `/export` or `/reset` off during an incident, reset today's counters
+- **Announcements channel** — `/start` and `/help` point users at a public channel, and a limit change offers to publish the new allowances there in one tap

 ## Architecture